mstniy/computed.dart/README.md

 ```
 final sum = Computed.withSelf((self) {
     try {
-        return self.prev + s.useAll;
+        return self.prev + s.react;
     } on NoValueException {
         // Thrown for the first value produced by the stream
         // as self.prev has no value
-        return s.useAll;
+        return s.react;
     }
 });
 ```

-Note the use of `.useAll` instead of `.use` in these examples.
+Note the use of `.react` instead of `.use` in these examples.
-`.useAll` marks the current computation to be recomputed for all values produced by a data source, even if it consecutively produces a pair of values comparing `==`.
+`.react` marks the current computation to be recomputed for all values produced by a data source, even if it consecutively produces a pair of values comparing `==`.
+Note that unlike `.use`, `.react` will throw a NoValueException if the data source has not produced a new data or error since the last time the current computation changed value.
+As a rule of thumb, you should use `.react` over `.use` for data sources representing a sequence of events rather than a state.

 ## <a name='Amorecompleteexample'></a>A more complete example